southworks/microsoft-luis-sdk/.NET/README.md

 ### Highlights

 Once the app is running, you will see two main options:
 * **Start new LUIS app wizard:** This option guides you through a wizard to create a LUIS application that shows some capabilities of the SDK.
-You can create apps based on three different domains:
+You can create apps based on three different scenarios:
     * Greeting App
     * Retail App
     * Booking App